ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.rst

    [INFO] [1742150439.022947971] [my_turtle]: Starting turtlesim with node name /my_turtle
    [INFO] [1742150439.026043867] [my_turtle]: Spawning turtle [turtle1] at x=[5.544445], y=[5.544445], theta=[0.000000]

+To simplify code blocks, ``bash`` can still be used without ``$`` for commands meant to be run in a terminal if the code block does not include any output lines.
 To help choose between ``bash`` and ``console``, see the following list of use-cases and corresponding examples:

 #.
 Commands meant to be copied into a script file